How to SalesForce

 INTRODUCTION TO SALESFORCE FLOWS

-Salesforce Flow is an easy-to-use declarative automation tool that allows you to build complex business automation solutions through point-and-click.
+Salesforce Flow is a formal automation tool that is simple to use and lets you build complicated business automation solutions with just a few clicks.

-Currently, we have following 6 types of flows:
+Currently, we have the following 6 types of flows:

 Types of Flows in Salesforce Development